Home/Blog/Well-Being/Home Remedies/Effective Home Remedies for Blocked Nose: Natural Ways to Relieve Nasal Congestion

 What can I drink for a blocked nose?

-Warm drinks like ginger tea, chicken soup, or hot water with lemon and honey are effective in soothing nasal passages and loosening mucus.
-Herbal teas with peppermint or chamomile can also reduce inflammation and promote drainage.
+Warm drinks like ginger tea, chicken or vegetable broth, or hot water with lemon and honey are effective in soothing nasal passages and thinning mucus.

-What is the instant relief for blocked nose?
+What is the instant relief for a blocked nose?

-For instant relief, use a decongestant nasal spray, and perform steam inhalation.
+For instant relief, a decongestant nasal spray (used with caution and only for short-term) and steam inhalation are often the fastest methods.
 Applying a warm compress to the face can also quickly reduce swelling and help open blocked nasal passages.

 How to relieve a blocked nose at night?

-Sleep with your head elevated using extra pillows to encourage mucus drainage.
+Sleep with your head elevated using extra pillows or a wedge to encourage mucus drainage.
 Use a humidifier to keep the air moist and a saline spray before bedtime.
 Applying a menthol rub on the chest can also ease breathing.

-Which side to sleep with a blocked nose?
+Which side to sleep on with a blocked nose?

-Sleep on your side with the less congested nostril facing up to facilitate better airflow.
-Elevating your head with pillows further aids in draining mucus and reducing congestion during the night.
+It is generally advised to sleep on your side with the less congested nostril facing up to facilitate better airflow and drainage.
+Elevating your head with pillows further aids in reducing congestion during the night.

 References